 How to Repurpose Old Picture Frames

 Do you have old frames laying around your home?
 Piled up in the garage?
-I recently repurposed old picture frames for a stunning new look.
+Want ideas to recycle and reuse them?
+Let me show you how to repurpose old picture frames for a stunning new look.

 Can picture frames be reused?
-Of course, An old finish or color or style shouldn’t stop you.
+Of course.
+An old finish or color or style shouldn’t stop you from using them.
 Old picture frames can be repurposed to give your home a fresh style.

 There are so many ways to repurpose old picture frames.